 The above website also contains a list of manuals for using the software.
 RStudio (available at www.rstudio.com) can be a helpful IDE for R, the basic version of which is also free.
-Basic usage of R will be illustrated in class and through sample codes posted on the course website, and no previous exposure to the software is required.
+Basic usage of R will be illustrated in class and through sample codes posted on course website.
+No previous exposure to the software is required.